 Internships are designed around program needs, the interests of the individual interns, as well as ongoing museum projects.
 The internships are open to students who are Danish citizens and currently enrolled in graduate programs at Danish universities or equivalent institutions.
 In special cases, recent graduates may be considered.
 Students enrolled in Danish library science programs are especially encouraged to apply.
-Print the flyer.
+Print or share the flyer.

 Not your typical internship

-The Museum of Danish America offers paid internships of 3-6 months through a grant from the Scan Design Foundation by Inger and Jens Bruun of Seattle.
+The Museum of Danish America offers internships of 3-6 months through a grant from the Scan Design Foundation by Inger and Jens Bruun of Seattle.
 The internship may include a 4-6 week stay at another Danish-American institution.
 The museum offers a hands-on learning environment where interns work as part of a team and complete individual projects.
 Previous intern projects include translation, website management, exhibit design and installation, genealogy and library management, development and marketing, and updating collections records.
 The museum also encourages Danish interns to explore American culture through museum visits, conference and museum events, meetings, etc. Danish interns may also share housing (provided) with American interns.

 - Vehicle for intern use